-- Ensure NHS clinicians working from home have, wherever possible, prioritised broadband upgrades to superfast or other improvements they might need, in order to perform tasks, such as consultations carried out via video conferencing and to download/upload large medical files.
+- Ensure NHS clinicians working from home have, wherever possible, prioritised broadband upgrades to superfast.
+Other improvements they might need to perform tasks, such as consultations carried out via video conferencing and downloading/uploading large medical files.
 Clinicians with slow or standard broadband speeds, for example, would be eligible to be upgraded to superfast speeds where their current connections are insufficient.
-Some providers will upgrade customers who are NHS workers on to faster speeds without any extra charge;
+Some providers will upgrade customers who are NHS workers to faster speeds without any extra charge;

 - Improve connectivity in care homes that have slow, or no, broadband connections, wherever possible; and

-- While patients having remote consultations will get the best experience on a fixed broadband connection, there are small proportion of mobile-only households.
-Operators have already agreed generous data allowances for their vulnerable mobile customers, so that patients that can only use a mobile connection for their video consultations will have sufficient data available.
+- While patients having remote consultations will get the best experience on a fixed broadband connection, there is a small proportion of mobile-only households.
+Operators have already agreed on generous data allowances for their vulnerable mobile customers.
+Patients who can only use a mobile connection for their video consultations will have sufficient data.

-These commitments are in addition to the support the telecoms companies are providing to the NHS and its patients, including ensuring that the new emergency hospitals being built across the country have the connectivity they need, as well as providing zero-rated access to nhs.uk on mobile connections.
+These commitments are in addition to the support the telecoms companies are providing to the NHS and its patients.
+This includes ensuring that the new emergency hospitals being built across the country have the connectivity they need and provide zero-rated access to nhs.uk on mobile connections.

 NHS staff will be provided with further information by the NHS on how to identify to telecommunications providers that they are eligible for this support.